Understanding the New Red Hat-IBM-Google-Facebook GPL Enforcement Announcement - Slashdot

 Even Hitler is not worse than Hitler.

+Of Hitler, Mao, Stalin, and Muhammad it seems that Hitler is the only one who sought to murder millions of people as a matter of policy, on principle as it were.
+The others murdered millions of people, evidently many more millions in the cases of Stalin and Mao, incidentally.
+The moral import of this escapes me.
+To be in fear is to be in fear.
+To be murdered is to be murdered.
+The scale of the crime

 Time to begin a move to GPLv3?
-(Score:2)
+(Score:5, Informative)

 From the article: